slalombuild/secureli/README.md

 This will run through all hooks and custom scans, unless a `--specific-test` option is used.
 The default is to scan staged files only.
 To scan all files instead, use the `--mode all-files` option.

+#### Scanned Files

+By default, seCureLI will only scan files that are staged for commit.
+If you want to scan a different set of files, you can use the `--file` parameter.
+You can specify multiple files by passing the parameter multiple times, e.g. `--file file1 --file file2`.

 #### PII Scan

 seCureLI utilizes its own PII scan, rather than using an existing pre-commit hook.
 To exclude a line from being flagged by the PII scanner, you can use a `disable-pii-scan` marker in a comment to disable the scan for that line.